Mexican president’s US visit cordial, lacking in substance

 Yet on Wednesday, López Obrador stood smiling beside Trump and thanked him for respecting Mexicans and not trying to impose U.S. will on his country.

-The reaction from the Mexican president’s critics at home was swift.
-Silvano Aureoles, governor of Michoacan state, from the leftist opposition Democratic Revolutionary Party, called out the president via Twitter for being so friendly with Trump.

-“I had the hope that he would act with dignity, that he would put Trump in his place for all of the offenses against our country and our people,” Aureoles wrote.
+“I had the hope that he would act with dignity, that he would put Trump in his place for all of the offenses against our country and our people,” Silvano Aureoles, governor of Michoacan state, from the leftist opposition Democratic Revolutionary Party, wrote on Twitter.
 “Mexico has dignity, Mexico has memory, even though you have forgotten it crossing the border.”

-McCormick added: “What we saw happen yesterday is the fact that Trump can now claim that he has bent Mexico to his will.”

-Still, a pleasant Rose Garden ceremony with no mention of sensitive domestic issues was likely just what López Obrador was seeking.
+Bárcena and her U.S. counterpart, Ambassador Christopher Landau, said Thursday that the goals of the visit were always very limited and thus its accomplishments modest.

+Landau said the most important outcome was that the two leaders met face to face and spent time together.
+Both countries worked to make sure there were no surprises and as a result “there was not a lot of drama,” he said during a forum hosted by the Atlantic Council in Washington.

 There is value for Mexico in having good relations with Trump.
 As López Obrador noted, Trump helped Mexico obtain 600 ventilators when they were needed to confront the pandemic and offered to make up the difference when oil-producing nations were looking for a deeper production cut from Mexico than López Obrador was willing to make.